 How practical is it?

-Sportcars and practicality rarely go hand-in-hand, but thanks to its intimidating size, the GT-R is better than most coupes at carrying things.
-Even so, as in its main rival, the Porsche 911, the rear seats are strictly for occasional use: only kids and the vertically challenged will be able to get comfortable back there.
-The steeply sloped roofline eats into headroom, too; and, if the driver is anywhere close to six foot, then rear legroom is at a real premium.
-Getting in and out of those back seats is no easy task, either, but the GT-R does make up for this with a useful boot that can take up to 315 litres of stuff.
-That’s enough room for two small suitcases, or a couple of sets of golf clubs.
-However, the opening is a bit small, and you have to lift your bags over a high lip to get them in.
-Rivals like the Jaguar F-Type have more luggage space, but then again only half the number of seats.
+Supercars and practicality rarely go hand-in-hand, but thanks to its substantial dimensions, the GT-R is a bit better than most at carrying luggage and passengers.
+Even so, the rear seats are strictly for occasional use.
+The steeply sloped roofline eats into headroom, and if the driver is anywhere close to six foot, rear legroom is at a real premium.
+The race replica front seats also make getting in and out of the back seats quite tricky.
+Once you have squeezed people in the back, the rear view is extremely limited.
+The GT-R’s trump card is its useful boot that can take up to 315-litres of gear.
+That’s enough space for two small suitcases, or a couple of soft golf club bags at a squeeze.
+However, the opening is quite tight and you’ll have to lift your bags over a high lip and wangle things around to get everything in.

 Expert rating: 3/5